 Our range is located in a Barn at:

 Exton, PA 19341

 Shooting in a Barn: This is a rustic environment.
 That means a lot of character.
 As you approach the barn, you might be put off a bit by the exterior appearance but forge ahead.
 Once inside, you will find a lighted 21 yard range that allows the shooter to gain an excellent perspective of arrow flight and a positive and encouraging environment.
 It is a place to shoot, have fun and immerse yourself in all things archery.

 Parking at the Barn: We are adjacent to Penske Truck Leasing.
 Turn right on the 2nd asphalt entrance way just past the Penske sign on your right.
 DO NOT TAKE THE DIRT ROAD.
 STAY ON HARD PAVEMENT.
 Look for a large round bush and propane tank and park down below or pull into the area directly in front of the Kodabow entrance way.
 If you park down below, walk up the slight hill to your left and look for the Kodabow sign.

-COST: $50.00 plus tax for our Comprehensive Introductory Archery Course.This course is by appointment only and plan to be on the range for up to 2 hours.
+COST: $75.00 Adults ; $50.00 for Youth 16 and Under - for our Comprehensive Introductory Archery Course.This course is by appointment only and plan to be on the range for over 2 hours.
+Bring a bottle of water.
 All equipment is provided.

 Private Instruction: $40.00 per hour.

 Range Use: $12.00